Extract last 4 characters / digits of value in SAS

-This tutorial explains how to extract last n characters or numbers of a variable in SAS.
-In this tutorial, we will cover several cases in which we pull last 4 character or numeric values from a column.
-In MS Excel, it is easily possible with RIGHT() function but there is no-inbuilt function to do it in SAS.
+In MS Excel, it is easily possible with the RIGHT() function but there is no built-in function to do it in SAS.
 The RIGHT() function of SAS is used for something else i.e. it right aligns string or character value.

 Suppose you have a product ID in which last 4 characters refers to a product category so you are asked to pull product category information.